Follow these steps to open a gym:

 Don’t rush into opening a gym.
 It takes several months, and even years, to bring such a dream to its conclusion.

-But, once you have that key in your hand and are officially “the boss,” you’ll reach a level of job satisfaction that is hard to beat.
+But, once you have that key and are officially “the boss,” you’ll reach a job satisfaction that is hard to beat.